mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

       Are all explanations used at least once in the training + dev set?
       Recursive TFIDF is another strong (and simple) baseline
         -  to what extent does that depend on the combo unwrapping?
+      Create private repo for code
+        Copy preproc into public repo, along with competition entry code

     Plan for paper :  (23-08-2019: System description paper deadline) https://github.com/umanlp/tg2019task/issues